Europe has half of world’s 4M new virus cases but sees hope

 GENEVA (AP) — Europe made up almost half of the world’s 4 million new coronavirus cases last week but recorded a nearly 10% fall in infections compared to the week before, thanks in part to strict government lockdown measures that have fanned some discontent, the World Health Organization reported Wednesday.

-In the German capital of Berlin, violent clashes between those protesting coronavirus restrictions and police erupted Wednesday near the center of the city after protesters disregarded police advice to wear masks and social distance.
+In the German capital of Berlin, violent clashes between those protesting coronavirus restrictions and police erupted Wednesday near the city center after protesters disregarded police advice to wear masks and social distance.

-The latest weekly tally from the U.N. health agency comes found that its 54-nation European region continued to report most new cases worldwide — 46% — but the decline in cases followed “the strengthening of public health and social measures” in the region.
-But as new cases fell, though, the tally of deaths rose “substantially” in Europe over the last week to more than 29,000 reported virus deaths.
-WHO said.
+The latest weekly tally from the U.N. health agency found its 54-nation European region continued to report most new cases of any region worldwide — 46% — but its decline in cases followed “the strengthening of public health and social measures.”
+But as new cases fell, the tally of virus deaths still rose “substantially” in Europe over the last week to more than 29,000 new deaths, WHO said.

 WHO’s Americas region saw a 41% increase in new cases, suggesting that a higher weekly death toll could soon follow there.
 Southeast Asia was the only region that saw a drop in cases and deaths.